raghavsikaria/raghavsikaria/README.md

 #### My Projects & Blogs

 Ever since the COVID lockdown began here in India, I have blogged religiously on Machine Learning algorithms and taken up quite a few projects based on Finance domain.
-Here are some direct links to get to them:
+Here are direct links for some of them:

 | Project | Project Repository | Project Writeup/Blog |
 | :---:         |     :---:      | :---: |